laravel/spark-docs/api.md

         'delete-servers' => 'Delete Servers',
     ]);

-The keys of the given array should be unique "slugs" that represent the ability while the values are the displayable, human-readable versions of the abilities.
+The keys of the array given to this method should be unique "slugs" while the values are the displayable, human-readable versions of the abilities.
 Once you have defined these abilities, they will automatically be displayed on the API settings dashboard.

 ### Checking Abilities On Active Tokens

-Of course, you need an easy method of determining if a token authenticated user's token can perform a given action.
+Of course, you will need an easy method of determining if a token authenticated user's token can perform a given action.
 Spark makes it a cinch.
 When a user is authenticated via the `api` guard, you may access the `token` property on the user instance.
 The `token` property contains a `can` method which can be used to verify if a token has a given ability:

     Route::get('/api/servers', ['middleware' => 'auth:api', function () {
         if (Auth::user()->token()->can('read-servers')) {
             //
         }
     }]);

-<a name="routes"></a>
-## Routes

-Spark automatically generates a `routes/api.php` file to contain all of your API routes.
-This file is automatically loaded by the `RouteServiceProvider` and that provider also applies the `api` middleware by default.
-You are free to modify these settings as necessary for your own application.
-However, the default configuration should be suitable for most applications.

 <a name="api-driven-applications"></a>
 ## API Driven Applications